 It seems to be an axiom of life that we take for granted those things that are always present.
 Our bodies are made primarily of water, as is planet earth.
 Yet how often do we think about our relationship with water?
 Or how to protect it and use it?

 It is universally accepted that there can be no life without water.

 It is the first thing we use every morning and the last thing we use each night.
 It comes to us in the form of lakes, rivers, streams, ponds, springs and sacred rain.

 Ancient prophecy told of a time when we would have to buy our drinking water – that time is here.
 So that indicates to me it is time to stop taking it for granted.

 Ancient Hopi prophecy warned of a time of “earth changes” – a great cleansing involving all four elements.
 The Mayan Calendar also calls this a time of transformation.
 Might they explain the interesting weather we’re having in 2012?

 Is it a scary thing, or part of the natural evolution of the planet and our consciousness?
 Let’s take a look.

 If you’re like me, I learned in grade school that the U.S. Constitution was based on ancient Greek democracy.
-Which was a creative stretch of the truth, since ancient Greece was not a democracy.
+Which was nowhere close to the truth.
+The government of ancient Greece was not a democracy.